 Since Google pretty much owns the search industry with 90% of market share and mobile devices send more than half of global traffic (Source of both the numbers: Industry Statistics by Oberlo), organic mobile click-through has to be taken really seriously:

-With mobile SERPs (search engine result pages) becoming more visual and fast adoption of mobile devices globally, creating optimized image thumbnails has become key to building traffic from Google.
+With mobile SERPs (search engine result pages) becoming more visual and fast adoption of mobile devices globally (with website speed becoming a ranking factor), creating optimized image thumbnails has become key to building traffic from Google.